 You also get to choose your religion, which may put some people off but this is not the kind religion that makes you go to church on Sundays.
 The crucifixion is a red herring here.
 This is the fun kind of religion that lets you spawn Cthulhu so he can have a delicious cup of stomp tea with your enemies.
 They call him Yog in Conan's universe though.

 A more important part of character creation are the bodily features, since Conan is adult-oriented fantasy.
 You can choose to make your female characters as flat as a surfing board, give them spinal nightmares with massive breast size or choose somewhere in between.
-Same goes for males, oddly enough, but on top of choosing moob size, you can also choose your dude to have a Zippo-sized package or a borderline scary monstrosity between his legs , or once again, somewhere in between.
+Same goes for males, oddly enough, but on top of choosing moob size, you can also choose your dude to have a Zippo-sized package or a borderline scary monstrosity between , or once again, somewhere in between.

 Once you've created your character, not-Arnold himself comes to liberate you from the cross, and then you're left butt-naked in the desert.
 This is a standard start for survival games, and while you're starting in the desert with barely any resources, there are just enough to get you some basic tools and a weapon.
-Food and water meters are present, but they're not a massive headache like in Metal Gear Survive .
+Food and water meters are present, but they're not a massive headache like in .
 Speaking of Konami's failed attempt at grabbing cash, Conan Exiles can be played off-line, unlike Metal Gear Survive.
 Big plus Funcom, even though it shouldn't be.

 Once you move out of the desert, into a lush green oasis, you will do what any responsible citizen would - mass deforestation.
 While you're in the process of destroying the planet's lungs, you will notice you are gaining experience for just about everything you do.